shelhamer/visual-pulse-monitor/readme.txt

 simplify it.

 Input:
+1.video of a person's forehead
-1.video of a person's face without movement
+2.video of a person's face without movement
-2.video a moving face
+3.video a moving face
-3.video of several faces / a face in different illumination conditions 4.realtime video from a webcam
+4.video of several faces / a face in different illumination conditions 5.realtime video from a webcam

 Pipeline:
 0.train model of plausible pulse sequences/rates (need data on this) or take frequency with highest power in an operation range 1.detect faces or segment skin
-2.process each color channel separately (+ infrared, perhaps) and extract independent components
+2.process the RGB color channels as three sources (+ infrared, perhaps) and extract independent components
-3.Fast-Fourier Transform to identify periodic components 4.Map frequencies to plausible pulses or reject (need to account for sampling rate, noise)
+3.Fast-Fourier Transform to identify frequency powers 4.Take the most powerful peak in the operational range of healthy human
+  pulses: 40-240 BPM or [.75, 4] Hz

 Output:
-1.Mark each pulse detected
-2.Rate over a time window
+1.Calculuated rate over a time window
+2.Mark each pulse detected?
-3.Face/skin detection visualizations
+3.Face/skin detection visualizations?

 Validation:
-need to acquire some sort of cheap pulse monitor (usual cuff and counting?)
+1.Off-the-shelf pulse oximeter with heart rate monitoring 2.Good old-fashioned counting